Loading…

 Huxing Zhang

-Staff Observability Engineer at Alibaba Cloud, Alibaba Cloud
+Staff Engineer, Alibaba Cloud

 Huxing Zhang is a Staff Engineer of Alibaba Cloud working on observability.
 He is also member of Apache Software Foundation, PMC member of Apache Tomcat and Apache Dubbo.
 He speaks at ApacheCon, OTel Community Days, etc.